ATP Finals: Format

 Unlike other events on the ATP Tour, the ATP Finals is not a straightforward single-elimination tournament.
-The eight players are divided into two groups of four and each play three round-robin matches against the other players in their group.
-After the round-robin stage, the top two players in each group advance to the semifinals.
+The eight players and teams are divided into two groups of four and each play three round-robin matches against the others in their group.
+After the round-robin stage, the top two performers in each group advance to the semifinals in a knock-out stage.
 The two winners of the semifinals play a final to determine the champion.
-In this format, it is theoretically possible to advance to the semifinals even with as many as two round-robin losses, but no player in the history of the singles tournament has won the title after losing more than one round-robin match.
+In this format, it is theoretically possible to advance to the semifinals with two round-robin losses, but no player in the history of the singles tournament has won the title after losing more than one round-robin match.

-To create the groups, the eight players are seeded according to rank.
-The #1 and #2 seeds are placed in Group A and Group B, respectively.
-The remaining seeds are drawn in pairs (#3 and #4, #5 and #6, #7 and #8); the first of the pair to be drawn goes to Group A and the other to Group B, and so on.
+To create the groups, the eight players and teams are seeded according to rank.
+The first and second seeds are placed in Group A and Group B, respectively.
+The remaining seeds are drawn in pairs (third and fourth, fifth and sixth, seventh and eighth); the first of the pair to be drawn goes to Group A and the other to Group B, and so on.

 The format described above has been in place for all editions of the tournament except the following years: